dmitrysamodurov/Aspose.Email-Documentation/java/plugins/aspose-email-java-for-ruby/ruby-programmers-guide/programming-outlook-in-ruby/working-with-outlook-personal-storage-pst-files-in-ruby/search-messages-and-folders-in-a-pst-by-some-criteria-in-ruby/_index.md

 ---
 title: Search Messages and Folders in a PST by Some Criteria in Ruby
+ArticleTitle: Search Messages and Folders in a PST by Some Criteria in Ruby
 type: docs
 weight: 80
 url: /java/search-messages-and-folders-in-a-pst-by-some-criteria-in-ruby/